 (b) Offices; Multibranch Parties.
 The provisions of Section 10(a) will be applicable.
 For the purpose of Section 10(c): Party A is not a Multibranch Party and Party B is not a Multibranch Party.

 (c) Calculation Agent.
-The Calculation Agent is Party A.
+The Calculation Agent is Party B.

 (d) Credit Support Documents.
 Details of any Credit Support Document, each of which is incorporated by reference in, and made part of, this Agreement and each Confirmation (unless provided otherwise in a Confirmation) as if set forth in full in this Agreement or such Confirmation: None.